-In summary, a clear sky, a highly active solar activity, warm clothing, and an optimistic mood are all that you need.
+In summary, a clear sky, highly active solar activity, warm clothing, and an optimistic mood are all that you need.

 What’s the Draw?

 By now, I don’t think I need to explain why everybody wants to see the dancing northern lights.
 Yellowknife is named “the best place” for northern light viewing because of its weather, geographic locations, flat terrain with lots of open areas, minimal light pollution, and well-developed travel facilities.
 There are many other activities to do during the day and Canadians are just the nicest!

 How to see the northern lights?

-Quite simply, held your head up because the lights might appear anywhere anytime.
+Quite simply, hold your head up because the lights might appear anywhere anytime.
 There are three ways that you could consider and I tried all three of them.

 A private tour or a small group tour is usually a bit more expensive yet it has more flexibility to explore different locations to ensure a better viewing.
 We joined Sean Norman’s tour and he did give us a good tour.
 He picked us up in his spacious van and offered us warm drinks and homemade cookies (much needed) for our tour.
-Once we find a spot with a clear sky, we stepped out of the van and he gave us an in-depth commentary on the lights, an explanation of some constellations, and shared with us his knowledge that made the trip so much more interesting.
+Once we found a spot with a clear sky, we stepped out of the van and he gave us an in-depth commentary on the lights, and an explanation of some constellations, and shared with us his knowledge that made the trip so much more interesting.

 He brought a professional camera and helped us take pictures with the lights, and he also taught me how to change my iPhone settings to capture the photos!